AlibabaCloudDocs/ga/intl.en-US/Best practices/Accelerate domain names hosted outside mainland China..md

     1.  **Backend Service Type**: Select **Custom Domain Name** from the drop-down list.

     2.  **Backend Service**: Enter the IP address of the CNAME assigned by WAF after you set website parameters in Step 5.
-For more information, see[Step 5: Add website configurations](#section_jlx_hdy_zsf).
+For more information, see [Step 5: Add website configurations](#section_jlx_hdy_zsf).

     3.  **Weight**: Specify a weight for the endpoint.
 Valid values: 0 to 255.
 GA routes network traffic to each endpoint in proportion to the weight of each endpoint.